 The academic year operates on the semester system.
 The flexible class schedule offers daytime, evening, and weekend courses, and is an added convenience for students who work during the day.
 The friendly and caring staff adds to what is already a great learning environment.
 I assure you that the time you spend at CUCA will be an enriching experience both academically and socially.

 I welcome you to CUCA and invite you to become an integral part of the institution that will have a positive influence on your future endeavors.

-Dr. Mohamed S. Amerah Vice-Chancellor
+Dr. Mohamed S. Amerah, Vice-Chancellor City University College of Ajman

 4. Authorities